orlando67a/info/README.md

 - 👋 Hi, I’m @orlando67a

-I'm  a Software engineering student, Trying to master JavaScript, node.js
+I'm  a Software engineering student, based on Dominican Republic.

+Trying to master  JavaScript, node.js

 You can reach me at oa.rodriguezramirez@gmail.com